SoTrxII/Ruby/Readme.md

 ### Docker

-Either pull it from the github package
+Either pull it from GitHub packages
 ```sh
 # GitHub "public" repository require login in for some reason
 docker login docker.pkg.github.com --username <YOUR_USERNAME>